udoprog/udoprog.github.io/_posts/2015-08-28-auto-serialize.md

 information about the types and structure of your classes, and that this information could be used to generate very efficient and readable serializers.

-In the following example I'll be using [lombok's @Data annotation](https://projectlombok.org/features/Data.html).
+In the following example, I'll be using [Lombok's @Data annotation](https://projectlombok.org/features/Data.html).

 So, given a `Person` like the following: